 Top Pick: Darn Tough Merino Wool Athletic Socks

-After all that research and reading through customer feedback, the Darn Tough Merino Wool Athletic Socks are without a doubt the best socks for sweaty feet.
+After all that research and reading through customer feedback, the Darn Tough Merino Wool Athletic Socks are without a doubt the best socks for sweaty feet and foot odor.
 Made right here in the USA in Vermont, these socks have been put through the ringer in one of the most dramatic climates in the entire country.
-Vermont experiences large swings in weather from frigid winters to hot and humid summers, allowing these socks to be tested in a variety of environments.
-This type of environment gives the team at Darn Tough the perfect amount of exposure to the elements to produce the perfect, moisture-wicking sock for sweaty feet.
+Vermont experiences large swings in weather from frigid winters to hot and humid summers, allowing these sweat wicking socks to be tested in a variety of environments.
+This type of environment gives the team at Darn Tough the perfect amount of exposure to the elements to produce the perfect, moisture-wicking sock for sweaty feet and foot odor.

 How, you ask?
 Merino wool wicks moisture in its vapor state, meaning the sweat never has the chance to actually become liquid.
-This is one of the only fabrics on the planet that can do this, which is why it trumps both traditional wool and synthetic fibers in terms of keeping sweaty feet cool and dry.
+This is one of the only fabrics on the planet that can do this, which is why it trumps both traditional wool and synthetic fibers in terms of keeping sweaty feet cool and dry, and with keeping foot odor at bay.
 Merino wool, sometimes referred to as sport wool, also naturally wards off foot odors, so not only will you have dry feet, but they will smell nice as well!

 In addition to being a breathable sock, the superior knitting used by Darn Tough provides support in the toes, arch and heel for optimal performance.
-While the merino wool focuses on wicking sweat and moisture, the nylon/lycra spandex blend gives shape to the sock and a snug fit to your foot.
+While the merino wool focuses on wicking sweat and moisture and minimizing foot odor, the nylon/lycra spandex blend gives shape to the sock and a easy snug fit to your foot.
 This trifecta of fabrics gives this sock elite status for performance and is available for men, women and children in all shapes and sizes.
 The chosen knit provides durability and comfort without adding any bulk to the sock.

 Darn Tough socks can be found at varied lengths and can be used for running, hiking, construction or just regular use if you live in a hot climate!
 So if you are living somewhere like Southern Florida, these are definitely a pair of socks you want to try out.
 They are light enough for breathability but don’t feel as if your foot is unprotected.
 If you don’t believe me, believe the hundreds of customers who have used these socks and continue to speak highly of their ability to keep their feet dry in the most extreme conditions.
 Check out the impressive reviews for yourself here.